Will Weir High ditch the controversial Red Rider logo?

-HANCOCK COUNTY, W.VA (WTRF) — The Board of Education met tonight to discuss a number of items– one being the future of the Weir High Red Rider Mascot.
+HANCOCK COUNTY, W.Va.
+(WTRF) — The Board of Education met Monday night to discuss a number of items– one being the future of the Weir High Red Rider Mascot.

 Alumni of Weir High came to the meeting to defend the controversial logo, while some of those on the opposite side of the fence came to press the board to remove it.